Convergence and operadic compatibility of bulk and boundary OPEs in two-dimensional conformal field theory: Algebra of bulk-boundary 2d CFT and consistency

 \item[vacuum vector)] $\va^c \in F_{0,0}^c$ and $\va^o \in F_0^o$; \item[Virasoro elements)] $\om \in F_{2,0}^c$, $\omb \in F_{0,2}^c$ and $\nu \in F_2^o$. \end{description} Those three OPEs $Y^c,Y^o,Y^b$ classically correspond to the three generators of 2-colored magma in Section \ref{sec_2magma}.

-Using the action of $\PaPB$ on conformal blocks, this section shows that for any 2-colored tree $E\in \Tr^o(r,s)$, the three OPEs converge in the corresponding open region in the upper half-plane $U_E^o \subset X_{r,s}(\HH)$ and defines the correlation functions which are independent of orders and parentheses of OPEs.
+Using the action of $\PaPB$ on conformal blocks, we show in this section that for any 2-colored tree $E\in \Tr^o(r,s)$, the three OPEs converge in the corresponding open region in the upper half-plane $U_E^o \subset X_{r,s}(\HH)$ and define the correlation functions which are independent of orders and parentheses of OPEs.

 In Section \ref{sec_full_VOA}, we will study the consistency of a bulk algebra $(F^c,Y^c,\va^c)$ for any binary tree $\Tr^c$.
 In section \ref{sec_boundary} and section \ref{sec_bulk_boundary},the consistency of a boundary algebra $(F^o,Y^o,\va^o)$ and a bulk-boundary algebra $(F^c,F^o,Y^c,Y^o,Y^b)$ will be studied.